JosuePlacido/Monorepo_rockektseat_ignite/packages/ignite-quiz/README.md

 ## :computer: About <a id = "sobre"></a>

-It's a application with some quizes of software development.

-The application can filter the questionary per difficulty, and save your answers on history, also you can delete the answer to.

-Wrong anser shows feedbacks with sounds, vibration, and animations.
-For the correct answers you have feedback with animations and sounds only.
-Have a visible feedback for some gestures on the ask screen.
+Coffee Delivery is a mobile application for purchasing coffees.
+This challenge is focused on building animations.
+This project is one of the challenges of the Ignite React Native course.

+This app you can filter a list of coffees and adding to cart, to confirm the order you must be choose a size. this app have some animations and feedbacks for the gestures of user.

 <span style="display: flex;">
  <img style="margin: 20px auto;" src="./.github/brand.png"/>